Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Bonn University

-Bonn University Campus is beautiful.
+Bonn University campus is beautiful.
 The building in the background of this photo used to be a castle.
 This alone makes it worth seeing.
-For me, it was where my friend was studying which made it even more special.
+For me, it was where my friend was studying, which made it even more special.

 Bonn Univeristy